Skip to Content

 Locate any case using the tools below.

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Plug Power Inc. (“Plug” or the “Company”) (NASDAQ: PLUG) in the United States District Court for the District of Delaware on behalf of all persons and entities who purchased or otherwise acquired Plug common stock between August 9, 2022, and March 1, 2023, both dates inclusive (the “Class Period”).
-Investors have until June 12, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, announces that a class action lawsuit has been filed against Plug Power Inc. (“Plug Power” or the “Company”) (NASDAQ: PLUG) in the United States District Court for the Northern District of New York on behalf of all persons and entities who purchased or otherwise acquired Plug Power securities between January 17, 2025 and November 13, 2025, both dates inclusive (the “Class Period”).
+Investors have until April 3, 2026, to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 The individual or institution below (“Plaintiff”) has reviewed and agrees to the Bragar Eagel & Squire, P.C. (“BESPC”) retainer agreement and authorizes BESPC to prosecute an action on Plaintiff’s behalf under the federal securities laws or applicable state laws to recover damages on behalf of investors in Plug Power.
 BESPC will prosecute the action on a full contingency basis and will forward all costs and expenses.